Air pollution linked to risk of 'silent' miscarriage: study | DW | 14.10.2019

 A typical adult takes around 20,000 breaths per day.
 If you live in a megacity like Beijing, with many of those lungfuls you're likely to inhale a noxious mixture of chemicals and pollutants.

-According to BreatheLife, the air in Beijing is 7.2 times above safe pollution levels, based on guidelines set out by the World Health Organization.
+According to BreatheLife, the air in the Chinese capital is 7.2 times above safe pollution levels, based on guidelines set out by the World Health Organization.

 For expectant mothers, that means an increase in the risk of "silent" miscarriages, suggests a new large-scale study published in Nature Sustainability.